-Google Litigation
+Google Litigations

 On December 4, 2009, Netlist filed a patent infringement lawsuit against Google, Inc. ("Google") in the U.S. District Court for the Northern District of California (the "NDCA"), seeking damages and injunctive relief based on Google's alleged infringement of our U.S. Patent No. 7,619,912 (the "'912 patent") which relates generally to technologies to implement rank multiplication.
 The NDCA case was stayed, pending challenges to the '912 patent before the United States Patent and Trademark Office.
-Eventually, the United States Court of Appeals for the Federal Circuit confirmed the '912 patent's validity on June 15, 2020, and the NDCA case stay was lifted. the case proceeded before Senior Judge Armstrong, where the parties entered cross motions for summary judgment.
+Eventually, the United States Court of Appeals for the Federal Circuit confirmed the '912 patent's validity on June 15, 2020, and the NDCA case stay was lifted and the case proceeded before Senior Judge Armstrong, where the parties entered cross motions for summary judgment.
 Of the issues in play, the parties contested the application of the defense of intervening rights to the claims at issue in the case.
 Afterward, the NDCA case was re-assigned to Chief Judge Seeborg of the NDCA, and the hearing for the parties' cross motions took place on March 3, 2022.
-On May 5, 2022, Chief Judge Seeborg entered an Order granting Netlist, Inc.'s Motion for Summary Judgement that Claim 16 of the '912 patent is not subject to Google's pleaded defense of Intervening Rights, while also entering orders on other issues, including setting a remote case management conference for June 23, 2022 at 10:00am pacific time.
+On May 5, 2022, Chief Judge Seeborg entered an Order granting Netlist, Inc.'s Motion for Summary Judgement that Claim 16 of the '912 patent is not subject to Google's pleaded defense of Intervening Rights.
+On July 13, 2022, Chief Judge Seeborg ordered - shortly before the planned July 14, 2022 case management conference - that the case be stayed for a 90-day period, and that the case management conference be continued to October 27, 2022.